• Home

 PS

 It is high season on the high seas this month for yachts and other craft heading for Lerwick.
 There's a lively yachting scene locally and there are three key international events on the Lerwick yachting calendar this year: the biennial North Sea Triangle Challenge, the annual Bergen-Shetland Race and the biennial 1000-mile Doublehanded Race.
-Click here to find out more about this year's events and here for information about Shetland Marinas.
+Click here to find out more about this year's events.

 Monthy Offers